-So this year, we ventured outside of Prague and Southern Bohemia and drove to the most southern part of Moravia (western part of CZ) which is famous for wine, music and overall folklore.
+So this year, we ventured outside of Prague and Southern Bohemia and drove to the most southern part of Moravia (eastern part of CZ) which is famous for wine, music and overall folklore.
 We booked a long weekend in Hnanice, hotel Happy star – with average expectations.
 One mile from Austrian border, this little “resort” has far exceeded all of them.

 We drove about 2.5 hours on highway and it struck me how many castles and palaces are in the Czech republic.
 Every 5 mile there was a sign for one – literally everywhere and I have hardly seen 10% of them – likely the most famous ones around Prague and that’s it.
 We stopped for lunch at a farm Bily Beranek which had awesome food, playground and of course sheep (the name is White Ram).